NikolasKotsikos/tabletopready/README.md

 - The images on the homepage carousel are from [Fantasy Flight Games](https://fantasyflightgames.com/) & [Games Workshop](https://games-workshop.com)

-- The gallery images come from various retailers on [Etsy](https://etsy.com)
+- The gallery images come from various retailers on [Etsy](https://etsy.com/)

-- The images used for the review cards are images accompanying the individual original reviews.

 #### Acknowledgments
-- This project was completed under extreme psychological stress due to covid19 affecting various members of my family.
-I dedicate this work to them.
-As a result of that this readme doesn't represent the effort that went into making this project.

 - My Mentor, [Aaron Sinnott](https://www.linkedin.com/in/aaronsinnott/) for his help and support throughout the project.